da1933/Yelp_CrossMajor/README.md

 --- | --- |
-`reservations`: Whether or not the business takes reservations| `review_count`: The number of reviews a user has posted `delivery`: Whether or not the business delivers | `yelping_since`: The year the user started yelping `credit_cards`: Whether or not the business accepts credit cards | `voted_useful`: The number of times the user's reviews have been voted useful by other users
+`reservations`: Whether or not the business takes reservations| `review_count`: The number of reviews a user has posted `delivery`: Whether or not the business delivers | `yelping_since`: The year the user started yelping `credit_cards`: Whether or not the business accepts credit cards | `votedUseful`: The number of times the user's reviews have been voted useful by other users
-`states`: The state in which this business is located | `voted_funny`: The number of times the user's reviews have been voted funny by other users
+`states`: The state in which this business is located | `votedFunny`: The number of times the user's reviews have been voted funny by other users
-`cities`: The city in which this business is located | `voted_cool`: The number of times the user's reviews have been voted cool by other users
+`cities`: The city in which this business is located | `votedCool`: The number of times the user's reviews have been voted cool by other users
 `common_categories`: Business category (e.g., nightlife, fast food)| `review_count`: The number of reviews the business received | `prices`: The price category of the business |